EastCare: Awards and recognitions

-In 1993, it was the first program east of the Mississippi River and fifth overall to be accredited by the Commission on Accreditation of Medical Transport Systems.
+In 1993, EastCare became the first program east of the Mississippi River and the fifth overall to be accredited by the Commission on Accreditation of Medical Transport Systems.
 By 1996, it was the first program to be re-accredited and the first to be accredited for critical-care ground transport.
-In 2000, it was selected as the Program of the Year by the Association of Air Medical Services.
-It received the Helicopter World/Air Ambulance Search and Rescue 2001 Award for its work during Hurricane Floyd.
+In 2000, EastCare was selected as the Program of the Year by the Association of Air Medical Services.
+It also received the Helicopter World/Air Ambulance Search and Rescue 2001 Award for its work during Hurricane Floyd.

-An EastCare air/ground crew and communications specialist garnered the 2022 MedEvac Transport of the Year Award by the Association of Air Medical Services (AAMS) for their transport the life-saving measures they provided to swimmer following a boating accident.
-The team, composed of Steve Bonn (pilot), Henry Gerber (EMT), Milando Stancill (EMT), Leigh Ann Creech (communication technician), Jessica Rispoli (flight nurse), and John vonRosenberg (flight paramedic) saved the life of a young athlete who was pulled into a boat propeller by a ski rope.
+In 2022, an EastCare Air crew received the MedEvac Transport of the Year Award from the Association of Air Medical Services (AAMS) for their life-saving measures following a boating accident.
+The team, consisting of Steve Bonn (pilot), Jessica Rispoli (flight nurse), and John vonRosenberg (flight paramedic), saved the life of a young athlete who was injured by a boat propeller after being pulled into it by a ski rope.

 Safety

-EastCare boasts an impressive safety record, with only a single notable mishap throughout hundreds of thousands of flight hours flown.
+EastCare records only a single notable safety event throughout hundreds of thousands of flight hours flown.

 On January 8, 1987, EastCare's Bell 206L LongRanger helicopter was dispatched to the Naval Hospital at Camp Lejeune for a pediatric transport.
 Following pickup of the patient, the crew reported an in-flight fire via mayday.
-A United States Marine Corps search and rescue from Air Station New River was launched and discovered the downed aircraft in the Hoffman Forest, near Pollocksville, Jones County at approximately around 9:40 pm.
-Pilot Perry L. Reynolds, flight nurses Mike McGinnis and Pam Demaree, and the patient perished in the mishap.
+A United States Marine Corps search and rescue team from Air Station New River was launched and discovered the downed aircraft in the Hoffman Forest, near Pollocksville, Jones County, at approximately 9:40 pm.
+Pilot Perry L. Reynolds, flight nurses Mike McGinnis and Pam Demaree, and the patient died in the accident.

-A memorial monument at EastCare's main heliport commemorates the dedication and sacrifice of the crew.
+A memorial monument at EastCare's main heliport commemorates the crew.